fmagesty/black-box/README.md

 - eslint/prettier config with airbnb - already have eslint default
 - dotenv when necesarry - which it'll be eventually
 - add material ui - MUI - so that my project isnt the ugly blob it always is xD - at least chaptGPT did good on the color pallete
+- search input for keywords and to search news by a date/timeframe
 - ..

 // some links: